Vyral/brett-jennings-recruiting/_posts/2020-08-04-hear-how-kelly-will-earn-1-million-gci-in-her-2nd-year-with-real-estate-experts.md

 ---
 layout: post
-title: 'Q: How Has Kelly Baldwin Had Such an Excellent July?'
+title: >-
+  Hear How Kelly Will Earn $1 Million GCI in Her 2nd Year With Real Estate Experts
 date: 2020-08-04 16:46:00
 tags:
   - Reviews and Referrals